homewsn/whsnbg/README.md

 ##### Building (Windows)

 Download [the latest release](https://github.com/homewsn/whsnbg/releases) in zip from github and unzip it.
-Open the MSVC++ 8.0 solution, build and run whsnbg.
+Open the MSVS 2010 solution, build and run whsnbg.

 ##### Building (OpenWrt)